 On Sunday a spiffy Cadillac pulled up next to me at a stoplight.
-As a tinted window buzzed down, I thought, “what have I done wrong?”
-But the well-heeled lady waved and said, “my husband and I want to thank you!
+As a tinted window buzzed down, I thought, “have I done something wrong?”
+But the well-heeled lady waved and said, “my husband and I want to thank you.
 Your bumper sticker made us laugh all down this road, something we haven’t done much lately.
 Wherever did you get it?”

 This American election season has been bizarre, at best.
 So polarizing, so depressing to folks from both ends of the political spectrum and to the indecisive bouncing in the middle betwixt the volatile extremes.